StrangeRanger/bash-style-guide/content/style.md

 ////
 //// tab | Exported Variables

-- **Naming Conventions**: Use uppercase with the prefix `E_` before the first underscore for exported variables (e.g., `E_PATH`, `E_CONFIG`).
-This modification helps distinguish them from constant variables.
+- **Naming Conventions**: Use uppercase letters prefixed with `E_`, separating each word with an underscore (e.g., `E_PATH`, `E_CONFIG`).
-- **Declaration**: Use the `export` declaration at the time of assignment to clearly indicate environmental export.
-- **Reason**: Using an uppercase naming with a specific prefix ensures these variables are distinguishable and understood as part of the global environment.
-This modification avoids confusion with constant variables while aligning with common Unix/Linux conventions.
+    - **Reason 1**: Uppercase naming with a specific prefix distinguishes these variables as an exported/environment variable, avoiding confusion with constant variables.
+    - **Reason 2**: The `E_` prefix helps prevent accidental overwriting of existing environment variables or other constants.
+    - **Exception**: If the intention is to modify or overwrite an existing environment variable, follow the standard naming convention.
+- **Declaration**: Use the `export` declaration at the time of, or directly after, assignment.
+    - **Reason**: Explicitly exporting variables ensures they are immediately available to child processes and scripts.

 ///// details | Examples